-During the years ended December 31, 2012 and 2011, the FRBNY continued the purchase of Treasury securities and federal agency and GSE MBS under the large-scale asset purchase programs authorized by the FOMC.
-In August 2010, the FOMC announced that the Federal Reserve would maintain the level of domestic securities holdings in the SOMA portfolio by reinvesting principal payments from GSE debt securities and federal agency and GSE MBS in longer-term Treasury securities.
-In November 2010, the FOMC announced its intention to expand the SOMA portfolio holdings of longer-term Treasury securities by an additional \$600 billion and completed these purchases in June 2011.
+During the years ended December 31, 2013 and 2012, the FRBNY continued the purchase of Treasury securities and federal agency and GSE MBS under the large-scale asset purchase programs authorized by the FOMC.
 In September 2011, the FOMC announced that the Federal Reserve would reinvest principal payments from the SOMA portfolio holdings of GSE debt securities and federal agency and GSE MBS in federal agency and GSE MBS.
-In June 2012, the FOMC announced that it would continue the existing policy of reinvesting principal payments from the SOMA portfolio holdings of GSE debt securities and federal agency and GSE MBS in federal agency and GSE MBS, and suspended the policy of rolling over maturing Treasury securities into new issues at auction.
-In September 2012, the FOMC announced that the Federal Reserve would purchase additional federal agency and GSE MBS at a pace of \$40 billion per month and maintain its existing policy of reinvesting principal payments from its holdings of agency debt and federal agency and GSE MBS in federal agency and GSE MBS.
-In December 2012, the FOMC announced that the Federal Reserve would purchase longer-term Treasury securities at a pace of \$45 billion per month after its program to extend the average maturity of its holdings of Treasury securities is completed at the end of 2012.
+In June 2012, the FOMC announced that it would continue the existing policy of reinvesting principal payments from the SOMA portfolio holdings of GSE debt securities and federal agency and GSE MBS in federal agency and GSE MBS.
+In September 2012, the FOMC announced that the Federal Reserve would purchase additional federal agency and GSE MBS at a pace of \$40 billion per month.
+In December 2012, the FOMC announced that the Federal Reserve would purchase longer-term Treasury securities initially at a pace of \$45 billion per month after its program to extend the average maturity of its holdings of Treasury securities was completed at the end of 2012.
+In December 2012, the FOMC announced that the Federal Reserve would continue the policy of rolling over maturing Treasury securities into new issues at auction.

-During the years ended December 31, 2012 and 2011, the FRBNY also continued the purchase and sale of SOMA portfolio holdings under the maturity extension programs authorized by the FOMC.
-In September 2011, the FOMC announced that the Federal Reserve would extend the average maturity of the SOMA portfolio holdings of securities by purchasing \$400 billion par value of Treasury securities with maturities of six to thirty years and selling or redeeming an equal par amount of Treasury securities with remaining maturities of three years or less by the end of June 2012.
-In June 2012, the FOMC announced that the Federal Reserve would continue through the end of 2012 its program to extend the average maturity of securities by purchasing \$267 billion par value of Treasury securities with maturities of six to thirty years and selling or redeeming an equal par amount of Treasury securities with maturities of three and a quarter years or less by the end of 2012.
-In September 2012, the FOMC announced it would continue its program to extend the average maturity of its holdings of securities as announced in June 2012.
+During the year ended December 31, 2012, the FRBNY also continued the purchase and sale of SOMA portfolio holdings under the maturity extension programs authorized by the FOMC.
+In September 2011, the FOMC announced that the Federal Reserve would extend the average maturity of the SOMA portfolio holdings of securities by purchasing \$400 billion par value of Treasury securities with maturities of 6 to 30 years and selling or redeeming an equal par amount of Treasury securities with remaining maturities of three years or less by the end of June 2012.
+In June 2012, the FOMC announced that the Federal Reserve would continue through the end of 2012 its program to extend the average maturity of securities by purchasing \$267 billion par value of Treasury securities with maturities of 6 to 30 years and selling or redeeming an equal par amount of Treasury securities with maturities of three and a quarter years or less by the end of 2012.

-The Bank's allocated share of activity related to domestic open market operations was 7.117 percent and 11.549 percent at December 31, 2012 and 2011, respectively.
+The Bank's allocated share of activity related to domestic open market operations was 6.218 percent and 7.117 percent at December 31, 2013 and 2012, respectively.